MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 11. On the **Add Assignment** page, select **Assign** at the bottom of the page.
 The assigned user or groups will now be able to enter the [MileIQ admin center](https://admin.mileiq.com).

 > [!NOTE]
 > Only global admins have access to the MileIQ admin center by adding themselves in the Business Administrator role.
-Global admins can manage MileIQ admin access at any time by adding or removing Business Administrators through the Azure Portal.
+Global admins can manage MileIQ admin access at any time by adding or removing Business Administrators through the Azure portal.